The Virtual Currency Regulation Review: Canada

 - the business is listed in a Canadian business directory.

-However, even where none of the foregoing criteria apply, FINTRAC has stated it is still possible that an entity may be considered to direct services at persons or entities in Canada based on a consideration of the following additional criteria:58
+However, even where none of the foregoing criteria apply, FINTRAC has stated that an entity may still be considered to direct services at persons or entities in Canada based on the following additional criteria:79

 - describing services as being offered in Canada;